Silver Dollar Values

 Peace Dollars were minted in Philadelphia, San Francisco and Denver.

-These coins are made up of 90% silver.
+Peace Silver Dollars are made of nearly an ounce of pure silver and feature a beautiful design on the obverse (front) side of the coin.
+The obverse features a portrait of Lady Liberty, while the reverse (back) side features an eagle perched on a rock, holding an olive branch in its talons.
 You can determine which mint a Peace Dollar was struck at by looking below O in ONE on the reverse side of the coin just above the tip of the eagle's tail.
 Philadelphia minted coins have no mint mark.
 Coins minted in San Francisco display a small letter S. Coins minted in Denver will have a D mint mark.
+Roman style lettering was used on the coins so that "trust" in the motto on the face of the coin appears as "TRVST".
+This is as intended and is not an error.

 Values for Peace Silver Dollars vary from around $15 for a common coin to thousands of dollars for rare and high condition examples.